 About the Journal

-The Bulgarian e-Journal of Archeology (Be-JA, ISSN 1314-5088) is a peer-reviewed open access online journal published by the Association of Bulgarian Archaeologists (ABA).
+The Bulgarian e-Journal of Archeology (Be-JA, ISSN 1314-5088) is a double blind peer-reviewed open access online journal published by the Association of Bulgarian Archaeologists (ABA).
 The first issue was published in 2011, and since 2012 till now two issues per year (June and December) have been issued without interruption.
 The ambition of its creators and the editorial board is to provide an opportunity for the archaeological community to take part and to contribute in several directions: publication of high quality, richly illustrated studies and articles, reports and reviews; introducing innovative methods of investigations; initiating discussions on problematic issues and maintaining research polemics.
 High-standard editorial control in the selection and preparation of publications is guaranteed by our editorial procedure – papers are peer-reviewed by specialists, well-acquainted with the discussed topics.

 - Focus and scope of the Journal